Raphael Patai: Family background

 Patai was born in Budapest, Austria-Hungary in 1910 to Edith Patai, née Ehrenfeld, and József Patai.
-Patai's mother was born in Nagyvárad to German-speaking, Jewish parents who expressed their commitment to Magyar nationalism by sending their daughter to Hungarian-language schools.
-Both parents spoke Hungarian and German fluently and educated their children to be perfectly fluent in both Hungarian and German.
+Patai's mother was born in Nagyvárad to German-speaking, Jewish parents who expressed their commitment to Magyar Hungarian nationalism by sending their daughter to Hungarian-language schools.
+Both parents spoke Hungarian and German fluently and educated their children to be perfectly fluent in both languages.
 His father was a prominent literary figure, author of numerous Zionist and other writings, including a biography of Theodor Herzl.
 József was founder and editor of the Jewish political and cultural journal Mult és jövő, (Past and Future) from 1911 to 1944, a journal that was revived in 1988 by János Köbányai in Budapest.
 József Patai also wrote an early History of Hungarian Jews and founded a Zionist organization in Hungary that procured support for the settlement of Jews in the British Mandate of Palestine.